angelakarenzi5/Pitches/README.md

 [Link to live website](https://newshighlight5.herokuapp.com/)
 ## Known Bugs

-There are no known bugs yet.
+The Upvote and Downvotes are not functioning

 ## Technologies used